cycomachead/thesis/edu-report/design.md

 While these three ideas may seem obvious, they are important to recognize if our work is to be used beyond the initial implementation, then we need to consider how TAs will use λ.

 * Test cases need to be easy to write and upload.
-	* The [Implementation](./implementation.md) chapter describes the problems with our initial approach using edX's tools.
-	* The [Future Work](./future-work.md) chapter describes how we can improve the experience of writing autograder test files to lower the barrier.
 * Tools need to help TAs practice good pedagogy.
-	* The admin dashboards built into λ give TAs more insights than they currently have about how students are performing and how often they are completing the lab work.
-While the dashboards have a ways to go in functionality, this is an improvement and gives TAs a reason to keep using the system.
 	* The test case authoring interface should be adapted to make it effortless to write consistent and detailed feedback.
 * Tools need to reduce the time spent on repetitive tasks.
 	* The ability to automatically upload grades for students is a huge time saver which allows TAs to focus on more important tasks, and allows students to stop worrying about the status of their grades.